MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 With four or more servers, you can choose for each volume whether to use three-way mirroring, dual parity (often called "erasure coding"), or mix the two.

 Dual parity provides the same fault tolerance as three-way mirroring but with better storage efficiency.
 With four servers, its storage efficiency is 50.0% – to store 2 TB of data, you need 4 TB of physical storage capacity in the storage pool.
 This increases to 66.7% storage efficiency with seven servers, and continues up to 80.0% storage efficiency.
 The tradeoff is that parity encoding is more compute-intensive, which can limit its performance.
-For more details, see Fault tolerance and storage efficiency.

 ![dual-parity](media/plan-volumes/dual-parity.png)